learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 v22 foo baz aimed

 $ # functions can be used for custom sorting
-$ # lc returns lowercases string, so this sorts case insensitively
+$ # lc lowercases string, so this sorts case insensitively
 $ perl -lane 'print join " ", sort {lc $a cmp lc $b} @F' poem.txt are red, Roses are blue, Violets